Lcfvs/yld/README.md

 }, 2000);
 ```

-Finally, the generators also have a `close()` method to free the memory used by the generator, & a `throw()` method to throw an error.
+Finally, the generators also have a `throw()` method to throw an error.

 ### The yielded programming style